 How to Make a Buddha Bowl

-Choose a grain and cook it in advance.
+- Choose a grain and cook it in advance.
 I love black rice, red rice or quinoa so any of those will go perfectly in my buddha bowl of the moment.
 You could also use pre-cooked chickpeas instead but a grain is my favourite base.

 - For example, you could have a buddha bowl made with roast eggplant, zucchini, roasted chickpeas and quinoa (as well as the additional extras), or you might have raw vegetables like red pepper, carrot, tomato with wholegrain rice and tofu for example.

 - Add toppings to the bowl: pumpkin seeds; chia seeds; ground flax seeds